ADMISSION INFORMATION AND PROCESS

 - Acceptable Criminal Background Check.
 (Information Letter- link provided)

-- Dental Hygiene Clinical Kit and program fees are paid.
+- Dental Hygiene Clinical Kit fee paid.
 (Information Letter)

 The SC Dental Hygiene Program and cooperating clinical agencies reserve the right to require urine testing for a reasonable suspicion of a dental hygiene student under the influence of alcohol, illegal drugs, controlled substances, or intoxicants (prescribed or non-prescribed) in the educational setting.